The Best Term Life Insurance Guide:

 Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

-So, let’s back up.
-A term life insurance policy is one that covers a certain amount of years – say, thirty, for example.
+If you’ve shopped for life insurance before, you know that there are many phrases that get used by brokers and agents: universal, whole life, cash value — there are lots of them.
+What is term life insurance, though?
+A term life insurance policy is one that covers a certain amount of years – often 10, 20 or 30.
 Once that agreement is signed, you pay the company issuing the policy a small amount – the premium – on a regular basis.
-If you were to die before the end of that term and your premiums are paid up, the beneficiary of your policy receives the value of your policy.
+If you die before the end of that term and your premiums are paid up, the beneficiary of your policy receives the value of your policy.
 If the term ends and you’re still alive, both you and the company walk away.

 “Peace of Mind” Product